This post may contain affiliate links. Please read my disclosure policy.

 - Barbecue sauce — Any tomato-based variety is what you need!
 If you don’t mind measuring, you could also use my homemade recipe — I tend to keep a jar on hand anyway.

-- Hot sauce – I prefer the flavor of _______ , but feel free to use your favorite.
+- Hot sauce – Feel free to use your favorite.
 Not only does it add heat, but the vinegar gives the dish a little extra tang

 How to make this pulled chicken recipe?